 The Romans used very efficient, though not very innovative technology.
 They had better construction equipment than the Egyptians, including turnstiles, cranes and iron tools that pyramid builders never had.
 On the other hand, they did not have anything beyond Greek achievements in this field.
 They used many materials, most of which have long been used in the East.
 It was this age that the Romans took over the invented new building materials: brick and cement mortar.
 The exception was concrete, an original Roman invention that allowed the construction of buildings of a new shape.
 In addition, the invention of the domes allowed the Romans to become the first who did not need rows of columns to support widely spread alloys.
 One of the largest and most famous buildings in which the dome was used was the Pantheon in Rome.
 Arches and large vaults were borrowed from those regions, which greatly facilitated the construction of larger buildings.
 The vaults were used primarily in temple and monumental public buildings.
 Towards the end of the 1st century BCE, marble was mined in northern Italy, in Carrara.
 Along with stone, it has become one of the most popular materials.
 The end of the republic and the beginning of the principate were to introduce the Roman state into a new, better architectural period.

 Architecture consists of three branches; namely, building, dialling, and mechanics.
-Building is divided into two parts.
+The building is divided into two parts.
 The first regulates the general plan of the walls of a city and its public buildings; the other relates to private buildings.
 Public buildings are for three purposes; defence, religion, and the security of the public.
 Buildings for defence are those walls, towers, and gates of a town, necessary for the continual shelter of its inhabitants against the attacks of an enemy.
 Those for the purposes of religion are the fanes and temples of the immortal gods.
 Those for public convenience are gates, fora or squares for market-places, baths, theatres, walks, and the like; which, being for public use, are placed in public situations, and should be arranged to as best to meet the convenience of the public.

 All these should possess strength, utility, and beauty.
 Strength arises from carrying down the foundations to a good solid bottom, and from making a proper choice of materials without parsimony.
 Utility arises from a judicious distribution of the parts, so that their purposes be duly answered, and that each have its proper situation.
 Beauty is produced by the pleasing appearance and good taste of the whole, and by the dimensions of all the parts being duly proportioned to each other.